-The DD(X), CG(X), and LCS programs raise several oversight issues for Congress, including the affordability of the DD(X) and CG(X) and the rapid acquisition strategy being used for the LCS.
-Options for Congress for the DD(X) program include approving the program as proposed by the Navy and supplementing the industrial base, if needed, with additional work; deferring procurement of the lead DD(X) to FY2008; procuring two or more DD(X)s per year; building DD(X)s at a single yard, or building each DD(X) jointly at two yards; terminating the DD(X) program now (or after procuring one or two ships as technology demonstrators), and supplementing the industrial base with additional work until the start of CG(X) procurement; and starting design work now on a smaller, less expensive alternative to the DD(X) and procuring this new design, rather than DD(X)s or CG(X)s, starting around FY2011.
+The DD(X), CG(X), and LCS programs raise several oversight issues for Congress, including the affordability of the DD(X) and CG(X) and the total cost of the LCS program.
+Options for Congress for the DD(X) program include approving the program as proposed by the Navy and supplementing the industrial base, if needed, with additional work; deferring procurement of the lead DD(X) to FY2008; procuring two or more DD(X)s per year; building DD(X)s at a single yard, or building each DD(X) jointly at two yards; terminating the DD(X) program now (or after procuring one or two ships as technology demonstrators), and supplementing the industrial base with additional work until the start of CG(X) procurement; and starting design work now on a smaller, less expensive cruiser-destroyer and procuring this new design, rather than DD(X)s or CG(X)s, starting around FY2011.

-Options for Congress on the LCS program include shifting procurement funding for LCS mission modules to the Navy's ship-procurement account; procuring a few LCSs and then evaluating them before deciding whether to put the LCS into larger-scale series production; procuring LCSs at a rate of up to 10 per year; procuring LCSs at a rate of less than 5 per year; and terminating the LCS program and instead procuring a new-design frigate or investing more in other littoral-warfare improvements.
+Options for Congress on the LCS program include shifting procurement funding for LCS mission modules to the Navy's ship-procurement account; procuring a few LCSs and then evaluating them before deciding whether to put the LCS into larger-scale series production; procuring LCSs at a rate of up to 10 per year; procuring LCSs at a rate of less than 6 per year; and terminating the LCS program and instead investing more in other littoral-warfare improvements.
 This report will be updated as events warrant.